 The International Multi-disciplinary Programme to Address Lung Health and TB in Africa (IMPALA) is a four-year programme funded by the National Institute of Health Research (NIHR) and will generate new scientific knowledge and implementable solutions through multi-disciplinary collaborative work involving clinical, social, health systems, health economics and implementation scientists from Africa and the UK.
 Embedded within IMPALA, the multi-disciplinary capacity development research project MUDI will study and evaluate the integrated multi-disciplinary research and approaches of the IMPALA programme.
 MUDI will collaborate with researchers based in Ghana, Cameroon, Malawi, South Africa, Tanzania, Uganda, Kenya, Ethiopia, Nigeria, Sudan, and The Gambia.

 Although multi-disciplinary research is essential for achieving the Sustainable Development Goals, there is very little robust evidence to guide the design of multi-disciplinary projects.
-Working with the participating African centres, the Capacity Research Unit researchers will:
+Working with the participating African centres, the Centre for Capacity Research researchers will:

 - Identify enablers and barriers to performing multi-disciplinary implementation research